Low Overhead Qutrit Magic State Distillation: Discussion

 The existence of the family of codes presented here demonstrates a concrete theoretical advantage to pursuing fault-tolerant quantum computation with qutrits rather than qubits.
-Indeed, a number of promising experimental realizations of qutrit-based quantum computers exist (e.g., \cite{Lanyon2007ManipulatingBQ, Bianchetti_2010, yurtalan2020characterization, kononenko2020characterization, Ringbauer2021AUQ, Goss_2022, Lindon2023, goss2023extending, subramanian2023efficient}).
-It remains to be seen, however, if the advantages for large scale fault-tolerance in the long term outweigh the increased complexities associated with control of qutrits in the short-term.
+A number of promising experimental realizations of qutrit-based quantum computers exist (e.g., \cite{Lanyon2007ManipulatingBQ, Bianchetti_2010, yurtalan2020characterization, kononenko2020characterization, Ringbauer2021AUQ, Goss_2022, Schutz:2022ydy, Lindon2023, goss2023extending, subramanian2023efficient}), and if one has already made the decision to work with qutrits, the magic state distillation routines presented in this paper appear to be the best currently available.
+However, if one wishes to assess whether or not the possible advantages for large-scale fault-tolerance in the long term outweigh the increased complexities associated with control of qutrits in the short-term, more work needs to be done.
+In particular, it is important to know how well do these theoretical advantages hold up in practice, when the cost of (imperfect) Clifford unitaries is taken into account.